nationalarchives/da-ayr-webapp/README.md

     docker compose up --build

 This will build and run the Django app available at `http://localhost:8000` and the Keycloack server available at `http://keycloack:8080`, alias for `http://localhost:8000`.
+If you are running the app for the first time you will need to run migrations beforehand.

+    make migrate

 ## Keycloack setup